Hackathon-Hunter/adol-website/README.md

 ---

-Built with ❤️ using Internet Computer, Next.js, and AI
+Built with ❤️ using Internet Computer, Next.js, and FetchAi